Arif Alaftargil

-Arif Alaftargil (born October 27, 1973) is a retired Olympian alpine skier from Turkey, who competed in slalom and giant slalom events.
+Arif Alaftargil (born 27 October 1973) is a Turkish retired alpine skier, who competed in slalom and giant slalom events.

 Early life

 Arif Alaftargil was born in Erzurum, Turkey.
 He is a member of skier family.
 His father İlhami owned a ski equipment store at Palandöken Mountain, and his three brothers are skiers.
 His younger brother Atakan Alaftargil competed for Turkey at the 2002 Winter Olympics in Salt Lake City, USA.

 Career

 Arif Alaftargil competed for Turkey at the 1998 Winter Olympics ranking at 29th place in the slalom event with his time of 2:25.09.